Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For Loan Forgiveness [Updated Oct. 2020]

 Incurred Costs Can Be Included, Too

-In addition to costs that have already been paid, costs that are incurred during the 24-week period are also eligible for loan forgiveness.
+In addition to costs that have already been paid, costs incurred during the 24-week period are also eligible for loan forgiveness.

-For example, let’s say that your employees will be paid on November 13 for work completed November 1 through November 7.
+For example, let’s say that you’ll pay your employees on November 13 for work completed November 1 through November 7.
 Your 24-week deadline falls on November 7.
 Even though this payday will fall after the 24-week period, payroll costs were incurred and therefore are eligible for forgiveness.

 You Must Maintain Your Full-Time Staff

 Because this loan should be used to help you pay your staff, it makes sense that one requirement for loan forgiveness is that you must maintain the headcount of your full-time employees.
-If you had five employees at the time of applying for your loan, you should continue to have at least five full-time employees on your payroll.
+If you had five employees when applying for your loan, you should continue to have at least five full-time employees on your payroll.

 Now, what happens if you had to lay off employees in between applying for your loan and receiving the funds?
 You can use the 24-week period to rehire and bring your workforce back up to pre-pandemic levels.
 Again, the 24-week period can’t extend beyond December 31, 2020.
 You will be required to pay back all or some of your loan if you fail to maintain your staff based on these guidelines.

 There are a few exceptions to this rule.
 Employees that turned down a good faith offer to return to their jobs with the same rate of pay and hours can be excluded from forgiveness calculations.
-Businesses that could not find qualified employees or have not restored operations as a result of coronavirus-related restrictions may also qualify for full or partial forgiveness.
+Businesses that could not find qualified employees or have not restored operations due to coronavirus-related restrictions may also qualify for full or partial forgiveness.

 You Must Maintain Your Payroll